 • Capacity: about 12 pickup truck loads, 8,000 lb weight limit

-The 40-yard roll-off handles large commercial cleanouts and new construction projects: crews often bundle it with a smaller yard-debris bin when the site clearing runs in parallel with the main build.
+The 40-yard roll-off is built for new construction and large commercial projects: crews often pair it with a smaller yard-debris bin when site clearing runs in parallel with the main build.

 Reinforced Concrete and Heavy-debris Containers